artefactual/archivematica-docs/user-manual/transfer/transfer.rst

 * **Start transfer**: Once you have given your transfer a name and selected material from the transfer browser, the Start transfer button kicks off the transfer microservices.
+* **Processing configuration**: On the far right of the green **Start Transfer** button is a downward arrow.
+When clicked, it presents a drop-down menu from which you can choose which processing configuration profile will be used for the transfer.
+See :ref:`Choose a processing configuration <processing-config>` for more information.
+If you ignore this dropdown, the default processing configuration will be used.
 * **Approve automatically**: If this box is unchecked, Archivematica will pause at the first microservice, *Approve transfer*, and give you a chance to confirm that your transfer has been set up properly.
 If the box is checked,